novelys/noveku/README.md

 ## Prerequisites

+Ruby 1.9+ only.
 This gem depends on no other gems.
 However :

 * the presence of the command `heroku` (either via the gem, or the toolbelt) is assumed;
 * the `hrs` tool assumes there is a heroku git remote named `staging`;